adamsoliev/bearblog/intro-sql/blogpost.md

 A few important takeaways:
 * An expression can be `NULL`, but it can never equal `NULL`.
 * Two `NULL`s are not equal in normal comparisons, but are equal under `IS [NOT] DISTINCT FROM`.
-* When testing numeric ranges, you must handle nulls explicitly.
+* When testing numeric ranges, you must handle `NULL`s explicitly.
-* Aggregate functions ignore nulls except `COUNT(*)`, which counts every row regardless of column nulls.
+* Aggregate functions ignore `NULL`s except `COUNT(*)`, which counts every row regardless of column nulls.

-To prevent `NULL` values in the first place, declare columns as `NOT NULL` in `CREATE TABLE`, even if you also provide a default value.
+To prevent `NULL` values in the first place, declare columns as `NOT NULL` in `CREATE TABLE`, even if you provide a default value.
 This constraint enforces that the column can never store unknown data.

 ---